 Fall Produce for Health

-Thanksgiving is a week away and staying healthy may not be at the top of your mind with all of the other planning, but it’s certainly something we all want.
+Thanksgiving is two weeks away and staying healthy may not be at the top of your mind with all of the other planning, but it’s certainly something we all want.
 Luckily the supermarket’s produce aisle is filled with immune boosting fall fruits and vegetables that boast high levels of antioxidants, including vitamin C.

 Vitamin C, also called ascorbic acid, is water soluble, therefore easily excreted from the body when consumed in excess.
 It's so critical for the metabolism of living creatures that almost all mammals use their own cells to make it.
 Humans, guinea pigs, gorillas, bats, chimps, and birds are some of the few animals that cannot make vitamin C on their own and thus need to eat foods that contain it.